canary-for-cognition/multimodal-dl-framework/README.md

 * `preprocessing`.
 A pipeline-structured utility that allows for the generation and preprocessing of the data.
 For instance, image representations of eye-tracking data can be produced from the corresponding sequences, while the latter need to be adjusted and polished before being fed to a model;
-* `scripts`.
+* `utils`.
 Various utility scripts for post-processing the results (e.g. aggregating the scores produced by multiple iterations of CV).